peterdri/ece-communications-labs/_ece350/lab1/AM-transmitters.md

 ### Pseudo Random Binary Sequence (PRBS) with time domain raised cosine pulse shape over 6 symbols

-Once again edit the `waveform-builder.grc` flowgraph to the following.
+Once again edit the `waveform_builder.grc` flowgraph to the following.
 In it, a message signal is created from a sequence of random binary bits which is converted to a sequence of pulses shaped using a raised cosine pulse shaping filter.

   ![part1_PRBS_raise_cos_flowgraph.png](./figures/part1_PRBS_raise_cos_flowgraph.png)<br>
   __*PRBS with a root raised cosine shape saved to a `.dat` file*__